kamclean/collaborator/vignettes/vignette_user_2_assign.md

 REDCap does not directly support mass-allocation of user rights within a project.

-The aim of the following vignetee is to describe a workflow by which users can be easily automatically assigned within a REDCap project
+The aim of the following vignette is to describe a workflow by which users can be easily automatically assigned within a REDCap project

 Assign new user rights